anxheloo/reactvision-viro-beta/README.md

 > **Note:** The Legacy Architecture support is deprecated and will be removed in version 3.0.0.
 We recommend enabling the New Architecture in your app for better performance and future compatibility.

+For more detailed information about the New Architecture support, including API compatibility and known limitations, see the [NEW_ARCHITECTURE.md](./NEW_ARCHITECTURE.md) document.

 # Examples

 Check out the [examples](./examples) directory for sample code demonstrating how to use ViroReact with automatic architecture detection and other features.